Buying a Lobster Elite 2 Portable Tennis Ball Machine

 If the fast charger’s three- to nine-hour charging time isn’t quite fast enough for you, then you can spring for an impressive one- to three-hour charging time.
 Unless you’re using the machine multiple times throughout the day, the added cost is likely not worth it.

 External Battery Pack

-Another attractive option if you’re in need of more than 4-8 hours playing time in a single day is to purchase an additional external battery back which comes with a fast charger.
-Separately, a new battery for your machine costs $80, and the Fast Charger is $99, so it’s worth noting that you’re not getting an exclusive deal buying them together but certainly well worth having the Fast Charger if you purchase an extra battery.
+Another attractive option if you need more than four to eight hours of playing time in a single day is to purchase an additional external battery pack, which comes with a fast charger.
+It’s worth noting that you’re not getting an exclusive deal buying them together (it’s the same price purchases separately) but certainly well worth having the Fast Charger if you purchase an extra battery.